greenorest/docs/supported-devices.rst

 ..
 [GC] Export original file via `Garmin Connect <https://connect.garmin.com/de-DE/>`_
 ..
 [PF] Export the tcx file via `Polar flow <https://flow.polar.com/>`_
 ..
 [TT] Export the original file via `TomTom MySports <https://mysports.tomtom.com/>`_
+..
+[DD] Export the File directly from the watch using v800_downloader <https://github.com/profanum429/v800_downloader/>`

 .. note::
           This site contains affiliate links to support the development and infrastructure of RUNALYZE.
 They are marked with an *